What Are AI Agents? A Beginner-Friendly Guide for 2026

 What AI Agents Can Do

-AI agents are best understood through examples:
+AI agents are best understood through real-world examples:

 Customer Support Agents